| Hola Alberto y Corrala, En Nature apareció hace ya algún tiempo una carta sobre una encuesta

 slightly higher (7.5% in God, 7.5% in immortality).
 Overall comparison

 figures for the 1914, 1933 and 1998 surveys appear in Table 1.
+Repeating Leuba's methods presented challenges.
+For his general

 surveys, he randomly polled scientists listed in the standard reference